lmaughan921/experience-manager-brand-portal.en/help/using/troubleshoot-parallel-publishing.md

 ## Developer connection JWT application tenant visibility issue {#developer-connection-jwt-application-tenant-visibility-issue}

 If on `https://legacy-oauth.cloud.adobe.io/`, all the  orgs  (tenants) for which the current users hold system administrator are listed.
-If you don't find the org name here or you can't create an application for a required tenant here, please check if you have sufficient (system administrator) rights to do this.
+If you don't find the org name here or you can't create an application for a required tenant here, please check if you have sufficient (system administrator) rights.

-There is one known issue on this user interface that for any tenant only top 10 applications are visible.
+There is one known issue on this user interface that for any tenant only top ten applications are visible.
 When you create the application, stay on that page and bookmark the URL.
 You don't need to go to the listing page of the application and find the application that you created.
 You can hit this bookmarked URL directly and update/delete the application whenever needed.

 The JWT application might not be listed appropriately.
 It is, therefore, advised to note/bookmark the URL while creating JWT application.